navinpeiris/pnotify-rails/README.md

 Pines Notify is a JavaScript notification plugin, developed by Hunter Perrin as part of Pines.
 It is designed to provide an unparalleled level of flexibility, while still being very easy to implement and use.

-See the [Pines Notify home page](http://pinesframework.org/pnotify/) for more information and examples.
+See the [PNotify home page](http://sciactive.com/pnotify/) for more information and examples.

 ## Requirements